 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Clomethiazole 192 mg Capsules; Intrapharm Laboratories Ltd, The electronic Medicines Compendium.
-Dated May 2012.
+- Manufacturer's PIL, Clomethiazole 192 mg Capsules; Cheplapharm arzneimittel GmbH (Intrapharm Laboratories Ltd), Medicines and Healthcare Products Regulatory Agency (MHRA).
+Dated June 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.